Vasu604/GYM-Webpage/README.md

 # GYM-Webpage
-A simple webpage for begineers that shows navigation bar with some styling tags
+A simple webpage for beginners that shows navigation bar with some styling tags